 While State Work Study is non-CBC employment, it is an opportunity for CBC students to work off-campus for employers in the community, and in jobs related to the student's major and/or career goals.
-The Financial Aid Office assists student workers interested in placement for off-campus employment, though students apply through the CBC online application system on the Student Jobs @ CBC web page.
+The Financial Aid Office assists student workers interested in placement for off-campus employment, though students apply through the CBC online application system.
+For more information, or to apply, visit columbiabasin.edu/studentemployment.